SYuki9441/Digital_Portfolio/README.md

 - Pagination functionality using Flask-SQLAlchemy

-- Downloading files using the API – CV file
+- Downloading files using the API – CV file(pdf)

 ## References